Convex Programming Based Spectral Clustering: Algorithm and Analysis Results

+Kolev and Mehlhorn \cite{Kol16} improved on the results of Peng et al. They showed in Theorem 1.2 of their paper that, if a graph satisfies $\Psi = \Omega(k^3)$, then the following holds after a suitable renumbering of the output of the algorithm.

-We see that the results of Kolev and Mehlhorn improve the approximation accuracy of Peng et al.\ by a factor of $k$ and weakens the gap assumption.
-Kolev and Mehlhorn also studied a spectral clustering algorithm that uses a $k$-means method based on the Lloyd's algorithm and examined the performance.
+The results of Kolev and Mehlhorn are an improvement over those of Peng et al. The bounds on the approximation accuracy are reduced by a factor of $k$ and the gap assumption is weakened due to $\Psi \ge \Upsilon$.
+In \cite{Kol16}, Kolev and Mehlhorn also analyzed a spectral clustering algorithm that uses a variant of Lloyd's algorithm, which was proposed in \cite{Ost12}, for the $k$-means method.
+The results of Kolev and Mehlhorn were further improved in \cite{Miz20}.